-While you no longer have to speak with "Type to Siri" on, Siri will still respond to you by voice if Voice Feedback is set to "Always On," though there will also be written responses and data cards.
+While you no longer have to speak with "Type to Siri" on, Siri will still respond to you by voice if Voice Feedback is set to "Always On," though, there will also be written responses and data cards.
 Of course, you can adjust your voice feedback setting in the same menu.

 Now, when you want to ask Siri something via typing, just long-press your Home or Side button, depending on what iPhone model you have, and the Type to Siri interface will show up with the keyboard.
 Type out your question or command, then tap "Done" to get the response.
 If you want to vocalize your command or question, you can use Hey Siri or tap the Dictation icon in the bottom right.

 You can keep the conversation going by typing out another question or command.
 The only thing that sucks about Type to Siri is you can't use a third-party keyboard, just your default Apple one.

 The only thing that's missing from this "Text to Siri" feature is the ability to get responses without Siri interrupting music playback.
 You can change the Voice Feedback settings to "Control with Ring Switch" or "Hands-Free Only" instead of "Always," but those apply to all Siri uses, not just Type to Siri.

 Want to master Microsoft Excel and take your work-from-home job prospects to the next level?
 Jump-start your career with our Premium A-to-Z Microsoft Excel Training Bundle from the new Gadget Hacks Shop and get lifetime access to more than 40 hours of Basic to Advanced instruction on functions, formula, tools, and more.